Geosynchronous/P6-Mobile-Portfolio/README.md

+This repository was cloned from [here.](https://github.com/udacity/frontend-nanodegree-mobile-portfolio.git)

+The first section below shows the original cloned course README text.

+My **Student Notes** then follow..

 ## Website Performance Optimization portfolio project

 Your challenge, if you wish to accept it (and we sure hope you will), is to optimize this online portfolio for speed!
 In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques you've picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).